formalsec/ECMA-SL/README.md

 make
 ```

+We use the [OCamlbuild](https://ocaml.org/learn/tutorials/ocamlbuild/) automated build system to compile this project.
+Only the OCaml modules created and present in the `lib/` and `src/` directories and their subdirectories are considered.

-A file named `main.native` is created at the root of the project.
+After compiling ECMA-SL, a file named `main.native` is created at the root of the project.

 ## Compilation of an ECMA-SL program written in Plus to one in Core